pallie1/Sharing-jest/readme.md

 <img src="https://i.imgur.com/jyvNMBQ.png" alt="" width=400 />

-So let's build a component that just renders out a name that's fed to it via props.
-Let's write a test to see if our app is doing that!
+Let's write a test that confirm the HelloWorld component renders out a name that's fed to it via props.

 ```js
 import React from 'react'